-49E (1) Subsection (2) applies if it appears to the Authority that an individual is not a fit and proper person to perform functions in relation to a regulated activity carried on by a person who is licensed by the Authority under this Act ('a regulated person').
+- 28E (1) Subsection (2) applies if it appears to the Authority that an individual is not a fit and proper person to perform functions in relation to a regulated activity carried on by a person who is licensed by the Authority under this Act ('a regulated person'). - (2) The Authority may make an order ("a prohibition order") prohibiting the individual from performing a specified function, any function falling within a specified description, or any function. - (3) A prohibition order may relate to- - (a) a specified regulated activity, any regulated activity falling within a specified description, or all regulated activities;

-- (2) The Authority may make a prohibition order prohibiting the individual from performing a specified function, any function falling within a specified description, or any function. - (3) A prohibition order may relate to- - (a) a specified regulated activity, any regulated activity falling within a specified description, or all regulated activities; - (b) regulated persons generally, or any person within a specified class of regulated persons. - (4) In exercising its discretion to make a prohibition order under subsection (2), the Authority must have regard (among other things) to such factors, including assessment criteria as the Authority may establish in a statement of principles. - (5) An institution must ensure that no function performed in relation to the carrying on of a regulated activity, is performed by an individual who is prohibited from performing that function by a prohibition order. - (6) The Authority may, on the application of the individual named in a prohibition order, vary or revoke the prohibition order. - (7) The Authority shall publish a prohibition order that is in effect, and every variation of such order, in such manner as it considers appropriate to bring the order to the attention of the public. - (8) Any person who fails to comply with the terms of a prohibition order commits an offence and is liable - (a) on summary conviction to a fine of \$50,000 or to imprisonment for two years or to both; - (b) on conviction on indictment to a fine of \$200,000 or to imprisonment for four years or to both." - (9) In this section -
+- (b) regulated persons generally, or any person within a specified class of regulated persons. - (4) In exercising its discretion to make a prohibition order under subsection (2), the Authority must have regard (among other things) to such factors, including assessment criteria as the Authority may establish in a statement of principles. - (5) An undertaking must ensure that no function of his, in relation to the carrying on of a regulated activity, is performed by an individual who is prohibited from performing that function by a prohibition order. - (6) The Authority may, on the application of the individual named in a prohibition order, vary or revoke the prohibition order. - (7) The Authority must publish a prohibition order that is in effect, and every variation of such order, in such manner as it considers appropriate to bring the order to the attention of the public. - (8) This section applies to the performance of functions in relation to a regulated activity carried on by a person who is an exempt person in relation to that activity as it applies to the performance of functions in relation to a regulated activity carried on by a regulated person. - (9) Any person who fails to comply with the terms of a prohibition order commits an offence and is liable - (a) on summary conviction to a fine of \$50,000 or to imprisonment for two years or to both; - (b) on conviction on indictment to a fine of \$200,000 or to imprisonment for four years or to both. - (10) In this section -